semrush/intergalactic/website/docs/data-display/area-chart/area-chart.md

 @## Interaction

 When user hovers over the chart area, show a vertical guide line at the nearest dot and a tooltip with detailed data for the dot appears next to it.
 The color of the vertical guide line is `--gray-300`.

-For more information about the tooltip, see [Chart principles](/data-display/chart/) and [Line chart](/data-display/line-chart/).
+> To see detailed information about tooltip for charts see [Chart principles](/data-display/chart/#ac9830) or [Line chart](/data-display/line-chart/).

 @## Edge cases